Public speaking nerves is something which can effect even the most seasoned and talented professional.

 – Breathe in through your nose to the count of five, counting slowly in your mind.

 Breathe out through your mouth softly pursing your lips to the count of five.

-Do five rounds of breathing in and out to a slow count of 5 and focus on keeping your shoulders, stomach and legs relaxed.
+Do five rounds of breathing in and out to a slow count of 5.
+Focus on keeping your shoulders, stomach and legs relaxed.
 If your face or jaw feels tight then relax that too.

 12. Please smile